ztachip/ztachip/Documentation/Overview.md

 to specify algorithm parallelism.
 Many hardware threads can then be mapped to a large number of parallel tasks.
 For example with vector addition, each element-wise addition can be mapped to a thread.

-- Tensor computing involves only with internal memory, greatly simplifying the hardware design since there is no memory stall cycles to contend with.
+- Tensor computing involves only internal memory, greatly simplifying the hardware design since there are no memory stall cycles to contend with.

 ## 4. What are provided with ztachip